libriscv/libriscv/README.md

 _libriscv_ is a RISC-V emulator that is highly embeddable and configurable.
 This project is intended to be included in a CMake build system, and should not be installed anywhere.
 There are several CMake options that control RISC-V extensions and how the emulator behaves.

+The emulator has a binary translation mode that has currently only been tested on Linux.

+While this emulator has a focus on performance, one higher priority is the ability to map any memory anywhere with permissions, custom fault handlers and such things.
+This allows you to take the memory of one machine and map it into another, and does have a slight performance penalty compared to an emulator that can only have sequential memory.

 ## Benchmarks against Lua

 My primary motivation when writing this emulator was to use it in a game engine, and so it felt natural to compare against Lua, which I was already using.